garbagetown/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

 Implementation of Entity
 --------------------------------------------------------------------------------

-Method of creating Entity class
+Policy of creating Entity class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | Create an Entity using the following method.
 | Specific creation method is shown in \ :ref:`domainlayer_entity_example`\.